scala/scala-jenkins-infra/doc/maintenance.md

 Tips for addressing a temporary free-space issue on the behemoths:

 * Usually the problem is in `/home/jenkins`.
+* A common cause for temporary greatly increased disk usage is closely spaced bumping of the community build Scala SHAs, and/or doing community build runs with PR snapshot SHAs.
 * You can use the "Clear Workspace" button in the Jenkins UI.
 * Alternatively, on the command line, in `/home/jenkins/workspace`, you can blow away `*/{dbuild,clones,target}-*`.
 (Not while a